adreena/Behavioral-Cloning-P3/writeup_template.md

 ---
 ###Files Submitted & Code Quality

 ####1.
-Submission includes all required files and can be used to run the simulator in autonomous mode
+Required files to run the simulator in autonomous mode

 My project includes the following files:
 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
+* solution.ipynb notebook file of the experiment
 * writeup_report.md or writeup_report.pdf summarizing the results

+Extra experiment:
+* Ran the model on 70,000 data of both tracks in a separate model (same architecture) to test how it performs on the 2nd track
+* As this amount of data doesn't fit in EC2 instance, I uploaded them to a S3 bucket to eliminate memory restriction.
+Although it enabled me to train the model with more data, it slowed down my model significantly becuase of reading them from s3 bucket.

 ####2.
-Submission includes functional code
+Functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
 ```sh
 python drive.py model.h5